 It may be difficult to believe but interest in electric cars dates as far back as the early 1900s.
 Numerous cab companies both in the UK and the US made electric vehicles and even gasoline-electric hybrids were produced.

 Unfortunately, lack of range, speed and overall technology meant that electric cars were soon dropped as an alternative to conventional cars – except for the odd milk float and gold buggy.

-While occasional efforts were made to produce them again, it wasn’t until energy crisis in the late 90s and early 2000s that a real push for A viable alternative to petrol cars was pursued.
+While occasional efforts were made to produce them again, it wasn’t until the energy crisis in the late 90s and early 2000s that a real push for a viable alternative to petrol cars was pursued.

 Advances in technology and the pursuit of a viable electric car by companies such as Tesla and the Renault–Nissan Alliance saw all-electric cars become more and more popular.

 By 2014 there was over 500,000 plug-in electric cars and vans in the world and by September 2015, it had passed a million.

 As more and more car manufacturers joined the growing market the quality, driving range and overall performance of all-electric cars improved.
 The Nissan Leaf, Tesla Model S and BMW i3 were all huge advances in the field.